Luton Hoo: Wernher

 During World War II the Wernher family allowed the house to serve as Headquarters Eastern Command.
-Luton Hoo's estate was used as a tank testing ground for the Churchill tanks, which were produced in factories in the town of Luton.
+Luton Hoo's estate was used as a tank testing ground for the Churchill tanks, which were produced at factories in the town of Luton.

-The Wernhers, by virtue of Lady Zia's sister Nadejda de Torby, were very close to Prince Philip, who along with the Queen, were frequent visitors to Luton Hoo both for public events and private visits.
+The Wernhers, by virtue of Lady Zia's sister Nadejda de Torby, were very close to Prince Philip, who – along with Elizabeth II – frequently visited Luton Hoo both for public events and private visits.
 The royal couple spent a number of wedding anniversaries staying at Luton Hoo.

 Phillips

-Following Lady Zia's death in 1977, the estate passed to her grandson Nicholas Harold Phillips, after whose death in 1991 the house and 1,059 acres were sold by his wife Lucy Phillips.
-The Phillips family, descendants of Sir Julius and Lady Alice Wernher, still retain ownership of a significant part of the historic estate running it successfully as a diversified business that is home to commercial and residential tenants as well as restoring the Walled Garden (see below) and one of the busiest non-studio filming locations in the country.
+Following Lady Zia's death in 1977, the estate passed to her grandson Nicholas Harold Phillips, after whose death in 1991 the house and 1,059 acres were sold by his wife.
+The Phillips family, descendants of Sir Julius and Lady Alice Wernher, still retain ownership of a significant part of the historic estate running it successfully as a diversified business that is home to commercial and residential tenants as well as restoring the walled garden (see below) and one of the busiest non-studio filming locations in the country.
 Part of the collection, including works by Peter Paul Rubens, Titian and Bartolomé Bermejo, was also sold whilst a portion remains together and is now on permanent display at Ranger's House in Greenwich, London.

-In 1997, the grounds were hired out for the Tribal Gathering dance music festival and again in 2005, but the latter event was cancelled due to the 7 July 2005 London bombings.
+In 1996 and 1997, the grounds were hired out for the Tribal Gathering dance music festival and again in 2005, but the latter event was cancelled due to the 7 July 2005 London bombings.

 Hotel

 The house was converted into a luxury hotel called the Luton Hoo Hotel, Golf, and Spa, which opened in October 2007.
 It has 228 bedrooms and suites.
 Part of the restoration project involved rebuilding the second floor of the house, which was included in the plans drawn up by the original architects.
-The owners, Elite Hotels, say that furnishings have been selected with the aim of restoring the house to its former glory.
-In December 2021 the hotel was sold to The Arora Group a UK based hotel & property company.
+The owners, Elite Hotels, indicated that furnishings were selected with the aim of restoring the house to its former glory.
+In December 2021 the hotel was sold to The Arora Group, a UK-based hotel and property company.

-Walled Garden
+Walled garden

 Luton Hoo Estate also possesses a 5 acre octagonal walled garden which was established by John Stuart, 3rd Earl of Bute, in the late 1760s.
 Successive owners of the estate adapted the garden to match the changing fashions in gardens over the years.
 Numerous heated glasshouses were built by the Leigh family in the last quarter of the 19th century for the production of fruit and flowers.
 The largest of the glasshouses, built by the firm of Mackenzie and Moncur for Sir Julius and Lady Alice Wernher, is evidence of the extravagance of the Edwardian period.
-The Walled Garden underwent extensive restoration for 2001-2021, with the help of over 100 volunteers, and is open to visitors and tours every Wednesday from May to October.
+The garden underwent extensive restoration in 2001–2021, with the help of over 100 volunteers, and is open to visitors and tours every Wednesday from May to October.